-No matter how carefully you curate your experience, many people agree that Twitter can be unhealthy for most of those involved.
-It’s probably the easiest place to troll online, despite being seen as a quieter alternative to Facebook when first released back in 2006.
+Many people agree that, no matter how carefully you curate your experience, Twitter can be unhealthy for users.
+It’s probably the easiest place to troll online, despite being seen as a quieter alternative to Facebook when it was first released in 2006.

-If you’re thinking about quitting the site, we’ve prepared a guide with some of the best ethical alternatives to Twitter, as well as reasons why it’s smart to curb your usage.
+If you’re thinking about quitting the site, we’ve prepared a guide to some of the best ethical alternatives to Twitter, as well as giving reasons why it’s wise to curb your usage.

-It feels like Twitter has been around forever, but most people over the age of 30 will remember it coming out in the mid 2000s.
-It was originally seen as a place for inane chat and mindless updates, and you could argue that little changed over the following decade.
+It may feel like Twitter has been around forever, but many people over 30 will remember it coming out in the mid 2000s.
+Originally seen as a platform for inane chat and mindless updates, you could argue that little has changed over the following decade.

-Twitter co-founder Jack Dorsey eventually moved the service online from an SMS-based platform, which is where the original 140 character limit comes from.
-The user base continued to grow, despite failing to make a quarterly profit until the end of 2017.
-It’s worth noting that they’ve decided to stop sharing monthly active user figures, which could indicate a gradual decline.
+Twitter co-founder Jack Dorsey eventually moved the service online from an SMS-based platform, which is where the original 140-character limit came from.
+Once moved online, its user base continued to grow, despite the company failing to make a quarterly profit until the end of 2017.
+Since then, it has stopped sharing monthly active-user figures, which could indicate a gradual decline.

-The development stage was reasonably murky, as a team was formed to work on podcast-focused app Odeo in 2005.
-Apple put an end to that thanks to iTunes competing in the podcast space, so a new product was needed quickly.
+The development stage was reasonably murky.
+In 2005, a team was formed to work on podcast-focused app Odeo.
+However, Apple put an end to that thanks to iTunes’ domination of the podcast space, meaning that a new product was needed, and quickly.

 Dorsey came up with the idea for Twitter, and Odeo’s CEO Evan Williams bought stocks back from the original investors after sending them a letter saying:

 “Almost two months after launch, Twitter has less than 5,000 registered users.
 I will continue to invest in Twitter, but it’s hard to say it justifies the venture investment Odeo certainly holds — especially since that investment was for a different market altogether.”